armbaldryan/jnj-move-style-guide/README.md

 ## Basic Rules

-  - Create each new component in folder (For example Table - Folder and inside index.tsx file)
   - Follow DRY (Don’t repeat yourself), KISS (Keep it small and simple), DIE (Duplication Is Evil), YAGNI (You Ain’t Gonna Need It), SOLID principles
   -